Tron0/AkladellWebsite/rules.md

 ### Mind Control

-**Range: 120’**
+**Range: 120'**

 **Duration: Special**

-The unfortunate victim of this power falls under the user’s influence.
+The unfortunate victim of this power falls under the user's influence.
 This psionic power can work on any intelligent creature for as long as the user intensely concentrates (no fighting or even walking).
 A saving throw vs magic negates the effect.
 Animals are immune, as are the Old